satyaki-mitra/HuBERT-Whisper-Based-Speech-Emotion-Analyzer/README.md

 ---

-## 🖥️ App Usage

-- Record Audio: Press and hold the microphone icon to record audio.

-- Upload Audio: Upload an existing .wav file.

-- Analyze: Click on Analyze Audio to view:

-  - Predicted Emotion

-  - Speech Transcription
+## Application Description:

+In the app, one can either upload an existing audio file or record an audio for carrying-out the analysis results.
+For recording, one need to click and hold the microphone button appears there in the app interface.
+After recording or uploading a voice sample, the name of the audio clip will appear by the side of the buttons.
+After that, click the Analyze Audio button to get the respective audio's results carried-out by HuBERT and Whisper.

 ---

-## 📁 Project Structure Overview
+## 🧪 Sample Output
+The application provides detailed emotion analysis with confidence scores across multiple emotions.
+Here's an example of what you can expect:
+Input Audio: "I'm feeling alright today but it's been a long week."
+Analysis Results:

+Transcription: English language detected
+Dominant Emotion: Neutral (99.89% confidence) Secondary Emotions:

+Sadness: 0.04%
+Fear: 0.02%
+Anger: 0.02%
+Surprise: 0.02%
+Happiness: 0.01%

 ---

-## 🧪 Sample Output
+## Sample Analysis from Screenshot:
-"Analyzed: neutral emotion with transcription: 'I'm feeling alright today but it's been a long week.'"

 ## 📌 Notes